ruben2020/codequery/windows-install/README.txt

 ## Which platforms are supported?

-It has been tested on Ubuntu 32-bit, Windows XP and Windows 7.
+It has been tested on Windows 7, Windows XP and Ubuntu Linux 32-bit.

 Contributions are welcomed to attempt ports to Mac OS and other operating systems.

-## Is the software available in multiple languages?
+## Is the software available in other languages?

 Yes.
 This applies only to the GUI tool.